jorge-ap/Node_MartianRobots/README.md

 ## How to run it <a name = "howTo"></a>
 ### Prerequisites <a name = "prereq"></a>
 To run it, you need *NodeJS*.
-If you don't have it, you can install it here [NodeJS](https://nodejs.dev/)
+If you don't have it, you can install it here [Node.js](https://nodejs.org/es/download/) It is also possible open it on IntelliJ IDEA or Visual Studio Code
 ### Procedure <a name = "procedure"></a>
-To run it, regardless the OS, you need to locate the project, open the *program* folder it and execute the command *node martianRobots.js*
+To run it, regardless the OS, you need to locate the project, open the *program* folder and execute the commands:
+1. `npm install`
+2. `node martianRobots.js`

 ![image](https://user-images.githubusercontent.com/61882277/131372204-13cb238a-cec3-43b4-b8b5-615a5dda1d85.png)